Littondale Local Attractions

 Yorkshire Dales Outdoor Activities

 Opportunities for walking abound.
-From the door you can amble along the river or twisting lanes down Dale to Arncliffe or up-Dale to Halton Gill.
+From the door you can amble along the river or twisting lanes down Dale to Arncliffe or up-Dale to Halton Gill; we've 30+ self-guided walks to choose from; all starting in Littondale.
 There is fishing to be found in the River Wharfe, River Skirfare and Kilnsey Trout Farm, rock climbing at Kilnsey Crag and Malham Cove, caving in local limestone caves, horseriding at Kilnsey, paragliding at Hawkswick and numerous cycling routes through local quiet lanes and Dales villages.

 Several circular walks cross the top of the fells from Park Bottom into Upper Wharfedale, taking in the villages of Kettlewell, Starbotton, Buckden, Hubberholme and Yockenthwaite with a number of interesting Yorkshire Dales pubs for a lunchtime pie and pint!
 The beautiful waterfalls at Cray are within a good days walk, best viewed after heavy rainfall.
 The fantastic scenery of Malham Cove, Malham Tarn and Gordale Scar are also within walking/cycling distance of Park Bottom.